ayushkumar105/Netflix-Clone/README.md

 # Welcome to the Netflix Clone project!

-This project is a full-stack web application that allows users to browse movies and TV shows.
-It includes Sign In, Sign Up, Sign In as a guest and the ability to watch youtube trailers for select movies and TV shows.
+This full-stack web application allows users to browse and watch trailers for movies and TV shows on YouTube.
+It also includes options for signing in, signing up, and signing in as a guest.

 ## Features: